chen-yang-yuan/mcDETECT/tutorial/tutorial.md

 ### 3. Read in data

+The toy dataset used in this tutorial is part of the isocortex region from (Xenium 5K mouse brain data)[https://www.10xgenomics.com/datasets/xenium-prime-fresh-frozen-mouse-brain].

 `mcDETECT` requires the following input:

 * Transcript file (dataframe): records gene identity and 3D spatial coordinates of each mRNA molecule